 This topic is not just related to the vast amount of data the ports could capture (although that could be pure gold to those stakeholders), but data in general.
 Every client has a system of some sort.
 Small clients might still be on QuickBooks or are looking for the best “starter ERP” for their situation whereas others require complex ERP for process manufacturing or configure-to-order environments.
 That system contains vast data that can “collect dust” in the ‘data warehouse’ or be put to good use to drive business value.
 Which are you doing?

 Do not get overwhelmed by data overload!
 There is no doubt that 80% of clients have voluminous amounts of data that can employ multiple people in creating reports on a daily, weekly and monthly basis.
 We are definitely not advocating for this end result.
 In our experience, whether a $5 million dollar family-owned business or a multi-billion dollar enterprise, the strategic use of data is not on the radar.
 Oddly, the big companies might not be the report mavens whereas the small might not be as nimble as we’d think!
 Almost every client can improve when it comes to the strategic use of data.
+Think about using a business intelligence (BI) system to slice and dice appropriately.

 Instead of getting lost in the data maze, perhaps we should consider a few questions: